Tokenization for Molecular Foundation Models: Methods

+N-gram models and statistics were generated using a distributed codebase written in Julia\cite{BEKSJuliaFreshApproach2017} for this work, and the code is included in our \datadrop[data release].
+Add-one smoothing was applied to handle zero-count tokens due to its simplicity and the absence of additional hyperparameters\cite{JMSpeechLanguageProcessing2024}.
+Bidirectional n-gram probabilities were calculated as the joint distribution of the preceding and succeeding \(n-1\) tokens, capturing a total context of \(2n-2\).
+Marginal distributions were carefully computed using exact integer arithmetic until the final stages of calculation to minimize floating-point rounding errors.
+Additional numerical considerations are detailed in the supporting information.

-\begin{acknowledgement} The authors acknowledge support from the Los Alamos National Laboratory.
+\begin{acknowledgement} The authors acknowledge support from Los Alamos National Laboratory.
 This research was supported in part through computational resources and services provided by Advanced Research Computing at the University of Michigan, Ann Arbor.
+This work used the Delta system at National Center for Supercomputing Applications through allocation CTS180061 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by U.S. National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 Additionally, AW is grateful for the support of Meta's AR/AV Battery Research Fellowship.
 AB is supported by a Catalyst grant from the Michigan Institute for Computational Discovery and Engineering at the University of Michigan. \end{acknowledgement}